RengokuChan/RengokuChan/README.md

 - 🛠️ Tools I use: `Linux` `Python` `Bash` `Burp Suite` `Wireshark` `Nmap` but i'm still learning using other tools

 ## 🎯 Goals
-- being a cybersecurity engeneer ( blue team or pentesting)
+- being a cybersecurity engineer ( blue team or pentesting)
 - being like Hanako Arasaka but shhhhhh

 ## ❤️ Hobies